Cireo/sixen/FORMAL_RULES.md

 # 5. Turn Structure

-On a Player’s Turn:
+On a Player's Turn:

 1. The Player flips the top card of the Number Deck.
 2. The Player must attempt to **Play** the card (see §5.1).
+3. After playing a card, the Player announces the new Stack Sum (e.g., "Two", "Six", "Seven").
-3. If the card cannot be legally played to modify any existing Stack:
+4. If the card cannot be legally played to modify any existing Stack:
    - A new Stack is created if the Face Deck contains cards (see §7).
    - The Number Card is played onto that new Stack as its first modifier.
-4. If no legal plays exist **and** no Face Cards remain, the Player:
+5. If no legal plays exist **and** no Face Cards remain, the Player:
    - Keeps the Number Card in hand (unplayed).
    - Play continues to the next Player.
    - When the turn returns to this same Player, the game ends (§8).